Bridging the Gap in the Small Business Workplace: Managing a Multi-Generational Workforce

 Train managers to recognize and appreciate the strengths of each generation.

-Address stereotypes or biases that may hinder collaboration.
+Early on, address stereotypes or biases that may hinder collaboration.

 ENCOURAGE KNOWLEDGE SHARING